mdevolde/aztec_tool/README.md

 If you need very specific data, you can access the `AztecDecoder` class attributes, or directly the various classes used in the library.

-This library has his own exceptions.
+This library has its own exceptions.
 You can find them in the `exceptions.py` file.
 The most common exception is `AztecDecoderError`, which is the parent class of all the exceptions in the library.

 The tool is also available as a command line interface (CLI).
 You can use it by running the following command in your terminal: